What is the best Area to stay in Paris in 2018?

 In which arrondissement is the Eiffel tower?
 Eiffel Tower is located in the 7th Arrondissement of Paris

-Where to Stay in Paris: Paris Districts List
+What is the Best Area to Stay in Paris: Paris Districts List

 Here is a more detailed Paris Districts List, where we divide Paris by area and explain to you where is the best location to stay in Paris based on your preferences: